 The cash proceeds from reverse repurchase agreements are reinvested.
 The maturities of the purchases made with the proceeds of reverse repurchase agreements are not necessarily matched to the maturities of the agreements.
-The agreed-upon yields earned by the counterparty were between 2.25% and 2.70%.
+The agreed-upon yields earned by the counterparty were 0.25%.
 The reverse repurchase agreements had open maturities, whereby a maturity date is not established upon entering into the agreement; however, interest rates on the agreements are negotiated daily.
 The agreements can be terminated at the will of either SURS or the counterparty.